bergie/hallo/README.md

     $ cake build

+If you want to also generate a minified version, run:

+    $ cake min

 Hallo development is coordinated using Git.
 Just fork the [Hallo repository on GitHub](https://github.com/bergie/hallo) and [send pull requests](http://help.github.com/pull-requests/).

 ### Writing plugins

 Hallo plugins are written as regular [jQuery UI widgets](http://semantic-interaction.org/blog/2011/03/01/jquery-ui-widget-factory/).

-When Hallo is loaded it will also load all the enabled plugins for the element, and pass them two additional options:
+When Hallo is loaded it will also load all the enabled plugins for the element, and pass them some additional options:

 * `editable`: The main Hallo widget instance
 * `toolbar`: Toolbar jQuery object for that Hallo instance
+* `uuid`: unique identifier of the Hallo instance, can be used for element IDs

 A simplistic plugin would look like the following: